Trip report: St Emilion (Bordeaux)

 Next to it, there was another place with a similar approach.
 By this time, we have seen a few cellars and without a guided tour, it perhaps is not that exciting to see another cave where they store wine as the principles are similar.
 However, it had a nicer wine shop and there was a tasting after it albeit short.
 So the setup was to pay 5 euros to try 2 wines with some explanation.
 The person was very humble, knowledgeable and it was much appreciated.
 Galhaud was the family name.
 They had both a place in Medoc and St Emilion.
 After the wine tasting it was mentioned that one bottle was 9 euros and another was 21 euros and with the 21 euro-bottle the tasting was free.
 We liked the more expensive bottle and was quite happy paying that.
 They also offered to ship bottles to most places in the world.
 To ship 6 bottles to the UK was 36 euros and 12 bottles around 50 euros in shipping.
 Do your math!

-Read related post Slovenia Wine Map
+Read related post Nemea (Greek Wine Region)

 As we were flying hand luggage only we decided to just buy 1-2 bottles in shops to consume but if we were to buy more bottles, perhaps we would shift more towards one of the plentiful wine shops arranging tastings with an implication for you to buy a bottle or more after the tasting.